ternaksapi/os232/links.md

 Guide for beginners on how to use nano text editor.
 I find that using nano is better than using vi in editing files for this course.

 2. [How to Use the chmod Command](https://www.freecodecamp.org/news/file-permissions-in-linux-chmod-command-explained/)<br>
-A brief explanation and a thorough explanation about the chmod command.
+A brief explanation and a thorough guide about the chmod command.
 The link explains what the chmod is for and gives good explanation on how to use each of the command.